 Algonquin College

-About 86 percent of Algonquin graduates find work in their chosen field within six months of graduation, and employers report a 92 percent satisfaction rate.
-The school has a graduation rate of 77.3 percent.
+More than 86 percent of Algonquin graduates find employment within six months of graduation.
+Employer satisfaction is 92 percent, and the graduation rate is 77.3 percent.

 What Students Are Saying